 is another no-fee card that takes a different approach by sticking to a standard cash-back rate.
 Once you sign up, you’ll earn unlimited 1.5% cash back for each dollar you spend no matter what you buy.

-This card also offers 5% cash back on Chase travel purchased through Chase Ultimate Rewards®, our premier rewards program that lets you redeem rewards for cash back, travel, gift cards and more; 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service, and unlimited 1.5% cash back on all other purchases which is more cash in your wallet.
+This card also offers 6.5% cash back on travel purchased through Chase Ultimate Rewards®, our premier rewards program that lets you redeem rewards for cash back, travel, gift cards and more; 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service, and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
 Like the Chase Freedom®, this card lets you redeem points for statement credits, gift cards, merchandise, and travel, and it comes with no annual fee.